 While the NIST CSF is a terrific guide, most of these informative references require a paid membership or purchase to access, which has led to the creation of new NIST Framework guides that are more accessible to small businesses.
 For assistance with aligning with the core functions of NIST CSF, NIST has developed a framework roadmap to serve as a companion document during implementation.

 There are six categories under the Identify Function:

-- Asset Management (ID.AM): The data, personnel, devices, systems and facilities that enable the organization to operate are identified and managed consistent with their relative importance to the organization and its risk strategy.
+- Asset Management (ID.AM): The data, personnel, devices, systems, and facilities that enable the organization to operate are identified and managed consistent with their relative importance to the organization and its risk strategy.

-- Business Environment (ID.BE): The organization's mission, objectives, stakeholders and activities are understood, prioritized and used to inform cybersecurity roles, responsibilities and risk management decisions.
+- Business Environment (ID.BE): The organization's mission, objectives, stakeholders, and activities are understood, prioritized and used to inform cybersecurity roles, responsibilities, and risk management decisions.

-- Governance (ID.GV): The policies, procedures and processes to manage and monitor the organization's regulatory, legal, risk, environmental and operational requirements.
+- Governance (ID.GV): The policies, procedures, and processes to manage and monitor the organization's regulatory, legal, risk, environmental and operational requirements.

-- Risk Assessment (ID.RA): The organization understands the cybersecurity risk to each function (including mission, image and reputation), organizational assets and individuals.
+- Risk Assessment (ID.RA): The organization understands the cybersecurity risk to each function (including mission, image, and reputation), organizational assets, and individuals.

-- Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerance and assumptions are established and used to support risk decisions.
+- Risk Management Strategy (ID.RM): The organization's priorities, constraints, risk tolerance, and assumptions are established and used to support risk decisions.